What Is an Acceptable Level of Safety (ALoS)

 - Demonstration of “acceptable” issue safety performance.

-- KPIs related to risk assessments;
+- Key performance indicators (KPIs) related to risk assessments;

 - Leading indicators related to risk assessments; or